TechXAfrica/Gemini-Fundamentals/README.md

 Are you ready to start creating systems and applications using AI?
 In this track, you'll learn how to use the Gemini API in Python

-Through hands-on coding exercises, you’ll learn how to send prompts to OpenAI's GPT models to solve a wide range of real-world problems.
+Through hands-on coding exercises, you’ll learn how to send prompts to gemini-pro and pro vision models to solve a wide range of real-world problems.

-You'll learn state-of-the-art prompting techniques to get the most out of these models.
+You'll also learn state-of-the-art prompting techniques to get the most out of these models.

 ## 🚀 Tutorials